Configuring rule associations for data enrichment and validations

 aIn the Business Applications section, turn on the Enable the objective for business applications toggle.

-bTo prevent users from submitting records that fail validations, select Prevent submission of records that fail validation.
+bTo allow users to submit records that fail validations, clear Prevent submission of records that fail validation.

 Note: When you configure an objective to apply only to master records, you can't reject records with validation errors.
 For more information about the rejecting records with validation errors, see Rejecting records with validation errors.